 Tuscany is admittedly the top Italian “countryside” destination.
 However, there are still places that are very much under the radar.
-I recently (re)-discovered some great natural landscapes that you might not even know existed.
-Learn more.
+I recently (re)discovered some great natural landscapes that you might not even know existed.
+Read on to learn more.

 Tuscany.
 When you say it, you cannot help but visualize beautiful hills lined with cypress trees leading the way to hilltop castles and villas.
 It is so evocative that I often refer to Tuscany as the best tourism brand that Italy has.

 Tourissimo hasn’t offered cycling or hiking tours there (yet) because we wanted to develop other programs first.
 Perhaps we were bored with the allure of Tuscany overshadowing so many other beautiful regions.
 We stood for the less attractive - not less beautiful - and underrepresented.

 When I started working with a private group last fall for a cycling tour in the lesser-known parts of Tuscany, I was challenged to refrain from the obvious.
 Here are the three off the beaten path Tuscan places that you might not know about.

 The Maremma area is one of the very few territories left in Tuscany that remains true to its wild roots and is untouched by mass tourism.

 It’s a coastal area in southern Tuscany that was formerly mostly marshland.
 A first attempt to drain it was carried out as early as the 1700’s by the Medici family, but it was mostly reclaimed much later as part of the "Battle for Land" under the Fascists (1922-1943).